Walile/footloose/README.md

 This app just a provide some information that need for calculation.
 Didn't mean that you will be loose weight If you didn't do the right way for healthy.

-Every healthy way for loosing weight/fatness that meight be ask for doctor or personal training.
+Every healthy way for loosing weight/fatness that meight be ask for doctor or personal trainer.

 footloose - 這個app仍在建置中
 ========